The Rights Advocacy Project Program

 What will you learn?

 Our program offers an introduction to all aspects of social change - from strategic advocacy to political and stakeholder engagement, campaigning, messaging and media strategy.
-Over 18 months, as part of the program, program advocates will have the opportunity to develop, research and deliver a law reform campaign across criminal justice reform, refugee and asylum seeker rights or equality and government accountability.
+Over 12-18 months, as part of the program, program advocates will have the opportunity to develop, research and deliver a law reform campaign.
 The project provides program advocates with the opportunity to be part of strategic law reform and impact-driven advocacy.

 Our program encourages program advocates to: